crdschurch/crdschurch.github.io/_posts/2014-02-10-angular-glossary.markdown

  - [Directive](#directive)
  - [Scope](#scope)

-TODO: Below are my notes on angular taken from various places.
+**TODO**: Below are my notes on angular taken from various places.
 Need to update this with a table of contents and resource section to contain all the links.

 ## Resources
  - [Massive AngularJS Apps - video](http://www.youtube.com/watch?v=62RvRQuMVyg)